ImGRUI/Simply-OptiFine/README.md

 ## SimplyFine
 See [Modrinth](https://modrinth.com/modpack/sif) for the downloads.

-This repository exists to host the wiki, Issues, etc.
+This repository exists to host the wiki, etc.